Fall term registration is open.

 The Cooper Union is holding some classes online and some on-campus.

 IMPORTANT: to participate in classes on campus, please be prepared to arrive up to 30 minutes early on the first class to present proof of vaccination & booster in the lobby of 41 Cooper Square.
-You must wear a mask at all times inside the school.
-A school ID will be issued so you can enter all subsequent weeks by showing it to the guards.
-A photo will be taken on the first evening of your class for the ID card.
+School policy no longer requires mask wearing.

 Continuing Education allows Cooper staff and students to take one free class per term (fall, spring, summer) so long as there’s an open place.
 Paid students will get priority, but we sometimes have classes that don’t fill to capacity.
 If interested, email Simone Meltesen (email@example.com) about a class you would like to take and she will update you as to availability as the first session approaches.